opencitations/heritrace/user_testing/packages/technician/README.md

 **Task 1: Add Abstract Display Support (23 minutes)**

-> "Your institution has provided preexisting data with a partial configuration for journal articles.
-The data contains abstracts associated with journal articles using the dcterms:abstract property, but these abstracts are not being displayed in the interface because the specific display rule is missing.
+> "Your institution wants to enable users to add abstracts to journal articles using the dcterms:abstract property.
+Currently, users cannot add abstracts because the configuration is missing.
 >
 > Currently, in the display rules for 'fabio:JournalArticle' entities, various properties are defined but the abstract property is not configured for display.
 >